ethan1027/qtradesystem/README.md

 # Quantitative Trading System
-A Python backtesting & live trading system that is designed to be compatible with multiple brokerages and data feeds.
+A Python backtesting & live trading system designed to work with any trading strategies, brokerages, and data feeds. 📈

-### Assets:
+#### Assets:
 - Stocks
 - Options
 - Crypto (in development)